| Aragorn opened the door wearing

 the pillars, wide, open windows allowed sunlight and breezes to

-enter during the day, and were hung at night with sheer silk curtains,
+enter during the day, and at night were hung with sheer silk curtains,

 delicately embroidered with carantaur leaves, that cast pretty